kissmvc/stdclasstest/README.md

 stdClass &amp; Magic methods speed test.

 # Results
-It seems that speed of php array & stdClass is relatively same, but object created by mygic methods is 2x slower than stdClass.
+It seems that speed of php array & stdClass is relatively same, but object created by magic methods is 2x slower than stdClass.
 Surprise - extended stdClass is still 2x faster than object created by magic methods.

 ##Integer test (add integer to member):